oemof/oemof-solph/doc/oemof_outputlib.rst

 The main purpose of the outputlib is to collect and organise results.
 The outputlib converts the results to a pandas MultiIndex DataFrame.
-In this way we make the full power of the pandas package available to process the results.
+This way we can make use of the full power of the pandas package available to process the results.

 See the `pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_  to learn how to `visualise <http://pandas.pydata.org/pandas-docs/version/0.18.1/visualization.html>`_, `read or write <http://pandas.pydata.org/pandas-docs/stable/io.html>`_ or how to `access parts of the DataFrame <http://pandas.pydata.org/pandas-docs/stable/advanced.html>`_ to process them.

 Collecting results
 ------------------

-Collecting the results can be done with the help of the processing module:
+Collecting results can be done with the help of the processing module:

 .. code-block:: python